great-northern-diver/loon/website/md/index.md

 * Point color
 * Active: whether a points are displayed or not.
 Reactivate will activate all points.
-* Point position: points can be temporarily moved on the scatterplot display.
-The tools in the *move* row align, distribute, grid-arrange the selected points.
-The reset button will change the point positions of the selected points to where they initially were set.
+* Point position: points can be temporarily relocated on the scatterplot display.
+The tools in the *move* row align, distribute, grid-arrange, jitter and reset the temporary location of the selected points.
 * Point glyph types
 * Size: we provide relative and absolute resizing.
 Relative resizing will change the size of the selected points by +1 or -1.
 Absoute